 Lerner UEM in conjunction with Facilities is responsible for plant operations, including seating riser set-up/breakdown, seating configurations, housekeeping, environmental controls, implementation of audio and lighting designs, security and technical advisement and training.

-Performances in the Black Box Theatre are required to be ticketed events (they can be free, but need to be ticketed).
+Performances in the Black Box Theatre are encouraged to be ticketed events (they can be free, but need to be ticketed).
 The Ticket and Information Center (TIC) offers ticketing services to any recognized student group.
 Events need to be registered with TIC two weeks in advance and the registration will need to be signed off by the group’s adviser.
 Please see the TIC Web site for the online form to begin the registration process